Senzing/mapper-npi/README.md

 ### Loading into Senzing

-If you use the G2Loader program to load your data, from your project directory ...
+If you use the G2Loader program to load your data, from your project directory:

 ```console
 python3 G2Loader.py -f ./output/NPI_LOCATIONS_20050523-20201108.json